Global Center for Advanced Studies

-The Global Center for Advanced Studies (GCAS /ˈdʒiːkɑːs/) is an educational and research institution located in New York City and Dublin.
+The Global Center for Advanced Studies (GCAS /ˈdʒiːkɑːs/) is an educational and research institution located in Dublin, Ireland.

 It hosts seminars with philosophers, journalists, artists, academics, and public figures.
 GCAS is governed by a board of directors.

-In 2017, GCAS incorporated as a private limited company GCAS College Dublin, Limited, creating a co-owned college among faculty, staff, financial supporters, and graduates.
+In 2017, GCAS was incorporated in Ireland as a private limited company GCAS College Dublin Limited, creating a co-owned college among faculty, staff, financial supporters, and graduates.

 History

 The Global Center for Advanced Studies was originally incorporated in the state of Colorado on August 22, 2013, by Creston C. Davis (currently Professor of Philosophy and Psychoanalysis and Chancellor at GCAS College Dublin), as an institute of higher learning based on critical theory, and on the concept of a "debt free education grounded in the principles of Democracy and the Commons.”
 Creston Davis hired Jason M. Adams on September 23, 2013, as a co-director, later Adams withdrew from GCAS.

 The GCAS was subsequently relocated to Grand Rapids, Michigan and incorporated in Michigan on November 27, 2013, as a non-profit organization.
 The Colorado corporation was voluntarily dissolved on February 26, 2014.
 In 2017 Creston Davis and Tere Vaden, incorporated GCAS in Dublin, Ireland as GCAS Research Institute Ireland, and in 2018 as GCAS College Dublin, Limited.

 From 2014–15, Alain Badiou assumed the role of Honorary President at GCAS.
 Azfar Hussain joined GCAS as its Honorary Vice-President in 2013 and is still working in that capacity.
 On July 16–19, 2015, a GCAS conference called "Democracy Rising World Conference 2015" took place in Athens.
 In autumn 2015, GCAS partnered with two institutions of higher education in Europe, the Alma Mater Europaea-European Center Maribor (AMEU-ECM) and the Institutum Studiorum Humanitatis (ISH).
 In 2017, Lewis Gordon, Professor of Philosophy at UCONN-Storrs, assumed the role of Honorary President at GCAS.

 In 2017, The Global Center for Advanced Studies ended its academic partnership with Alma Mater Europaea-European Center Maribor and ISH owing to differences surrounding charging tuition and GCAS's model of debt-free education.
 The researchers, faculty, and staff of GCAS opted to found an independent research institute in Dublin, Ireland, renaming the institute GCAS-Research Institute, Ireland (GCAS-RII).